24 Comments

 Oren and Heritage, two peas in a pod.
 The "new" right.
 Using economic policy as a fig leaf, their real mission has been exposed as a cultural one.
 No wonder women have fled the R party.
 It's also no wonder that education level has become the dividing line between the parties, as educated voters flee the crazy culture warrior ethos of the "new" right, perfectly embodied by Heritage.
 When not defending Nick Fuentes, Heritage finds itself opposing gay marriage and abortion, fighting against oral contraceptives, espousing "administrative state" conspiracy theories, promoting marriage "boot camps", and a host of other loony ideas.
 Its own staff is fleeing along with many former external partners.
 I guess limited government is no longer tolerable in so called "conservative" circles:) Especially if it involves the heavy hand of the federal government in the regulation of the bedroom.
 Perhaps too many guys who can't get dates...
 Then there is the state taking ownership stakes in major firms, and the dear leader threatening and shaking down the corporate community in myriad ways.
 Welcome to the "new" right!

 Alas, the actual founder and intellectual lodestar of the "new" right, Don, continues to define the movement with his actions.
 Oren may pretend Don is on a mission to revive the workin class, but last I checked, his leader seemed fixated on other things.
-Pocketing crypto corruption loot, naming buildings after himself, shredding global alliances with democratic states, sending masked, poorly trained agents to terrorize our neighbors instead of criminals-but only in blue jurisdictions, blowing up boats and invading countries in contravention of domestic and international law, pursuing retribution against political enemies, etc. And tellingly, the revealed economic policy preference of the "new" right is the BBB, a budget-busting hosing of workin stiffs and handout to Don's fellow plutocrats.
+Pocketing crypto corruption loot, naming buildings after himself, shredding global alliances with democratic states, sending masked, poorly trained agents to terrorize our neighbors instead of criminals (but only in blue jurisdictions), blowing up fishing boats and invading countries in contravention of domestic and international law, pursuing retribution against political enemies, etc. And tellingly, the revealed economic policy preference of the "new" right is the BBB, a budget-busting hosing of workin stiffs and handout to Don's fellow plutocrats.

 Does Oren understand the "other than that Mrs Lincoln" nature of what he writes on these pages?
 He prattles on about the mistakes of elites in 1985.
 Meanwhile, he sides with the ruling elites of today, who are basically a throwback to 1885.
 I wonder if Oren supports the "new" right policy on vaccines and scientific research...